 Can you now tell us a bit more about the trials themselves?
 What happened with the judiciary over these past few years, and would you say that your right to a fair trial was violated?

-My case was marked by an arbitrary arrest and detention in violation of Articles 110 and 111 paragraph 1 of the Burundian Code of Criminal Procedure, 15 of the internal regulations and 10 of the prison regime with the aim of slowing down my judicial proceedings and depriving me of visits from my family.
+My case was marked by an arbitrary arrest and detention in violation of Articles 110 and 111 paragraph 1 of the Burundian Code of Criminal Procedure, 15 of the internal regulations and 10 of the prison regime to slow down my judicial proceedings and deprive me of visits from my family.
 During my detention, I was held in inhumane and degrading conditions.
-In spite of Articles 5 and 25 of the UDHR, of Burundi’s constitution and of the prison rules, stipulating that no one shall be subjected to torture, or to cruel, inhuman or degrading treatment or punishment, I was isolated for more than a week.
+Despite Articles 5 and 25 of the UDHR, of Burundi’s constitution, and of the prison rules, stipulating that no one shall be subjected to torture, or to cruel, inhuman, or degrading treatment or punishment, I was isolated for more than a week.
 I had to lay on the concrete, without a blanket, in an unfit and unventilated cell.
-According to Article 36 paragraph 2, the officer of the public prosecutor’s office has the obligation to inform the family of the person in custody of the purpose and place of custody.
+According to Article 36 paragraph 2, the officer of the public prosecutor’s office must inform the family of the person in custody of the purpose and place of custody.
 This right was also violated.

-In violation of Articles 38 and 39 paragraph 3 of the Burundian Constitution, and Articles 10 and 14 of the UDHR, as well as the International Covenant on Civil and Political Rights (ICCPR), the verdicts issued by the first and second instance sentenced me to 32 years in jail.
-They did so on the basis of unfounded and fabricated charges, based on offences that were not investigated, in violation of Article 73 of Burundi’s Code of Penal Procedure.
+In violation of Articles 38 and 39 paragraph 3 of the Burundian Constitution, and Articles 10 and 14 of the UDHR, as well as the International Covenant on Civil and Political Rights (ICCPR), the verdicts issued by the first and second instances sentenced me to 32 years in jail.
+They did so based on unfounded and fabricated charges, based on offenses that were not investigated, in violation of Article 73 of Burundi’s Code of Penal Procedure.

 Three years later, the Supreme Court overturned the decision of the Court of Appeal and sent it back to the Court of Appeal to be tried again by a different court.
 The verdict was delivered on 4 June reducing the sentence from 32 years to one year and a fine of 50,000 Burundian Francs.
 According to the prison’s internal regulations in Article 127, paragraphs, 1 and 2, prisoners who have served their sentence or who have been acquitted are immediately released.
 Nevertheless, I was released on 30 June 2021, only after various coordinated advocacy actions led by various actors.

 My release was indeed a collective effort through different advocacy campaigns initiated by stakeholders.
 Calls for my release came from everywhere, which eventually forced the Burundian judiciary to read and say the law by reducing my sentence from 32 years to one year.
-My judicial file was devoid of incriminating elements and, as it was carefully monitored by many influential actors both in Burundi and internationally in order to pester the Government of Burundi, in a way.
+My judicial file was devoid of incriminating elements, as it was carefully monitored by many influential actors both in Burundi and internationally to pester the Government of Burundi, in a way.

-I think that the most useful effort was the pressure exerted by national and international human rights organisations, the UN human rights mechanisms and the European Union during the dialogue for the renormalisation of bilateral relations with the government of Burundi.
+I think that the most useful effort was the pressure exerted by national and international human rights organizations, the UN human rights mechanisms, and the European Union during the dialogue for the renormalization of bilateral relations with the government of Burundi.
 This, combined with a certain willingness by the new leaders to try to improve the country’s image.
 Yet, the road ahead is still long.